 All are welcome to attend.
 Participants, including faculty, librarians, graduate and undergraduate students, conservators, booksellers, and others, come from a wide range of disciplines.

 Information about past seminars and related materials is available through the Workshop in the History of Material Texts website.

-Due to the Covid-19 pandemic, we're going virtual for fall 2020.
+Due to the Covid-19 pandemic, we're going virtual for the Fall 2020 and Spring 2021 semesters.
 If you would like to receive details on how to attend upcoming Zoom meetings, please sign up for our listserv using this link or visit the Workshop website.

 The Workshop in the History of Material Texts is supported by the School of Arts and Sciences through the Department of English and hosted by the Penn Libraries.
 The co-directors of the seminar are Professor Zachary Lesser (English), Jerry Singerman (Penn Press), and John Pollack (Kislak Center, Penn Libraries).